yukikitayama/python/notes/database.md

 Structured Query Language.
 Developed in 1970s by IBM.

+### UPDATE

+If you forget about the `WHERE` caluse, all data in the table will be updated.

 ## SQLite

 Database management systems.
 Stored in only one file.
 No separate server process is required to communicate with the database.